3 Insidous Money Mindset Myths That Afflict Professional Women

 Money can’t buy happiness, but it can buy security, opportunity, and access.

 It can buy choices.
 And the power to make them.
-(Of which more below).

-So next time someone tells you “you’re too money-oriented”, or “Money won’t make you happy”, remind them that they are privileged to be able to make that distinction.
+Next time someone tells you “you’re too money-oriented”, or “Money won’t make you happy”, remind them that they are privileged to be able to make that distinction.

-Poverty won’t make you happy either.
+Just scraping by won’t make you happy either.

 The whole Money v Happiness thing is a limiting, invented, false dichotomy that we need to throw out of the window because it suggests that your only options are one or the other.